rust-lang/rust/text/0517-io-os-reform.md

-The `IoErrorKind` type will become `std::io::ErrorKind`, and `ShortWrite` will be dropped (it is no longer needed with the new `Writer` semantics), which should decrease its footprint.
+The `IoErrorKind` type will become `std::io::ErrorKind`, and `ShortWrite` will be dropped (it is no longer needed with the new `Write` semantics), which should decrease its footprint.
 The `OtherIoError` variant will become `Other` now that `enum`s are namespaced.